jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Others prepare spells for the journey ahead.
 - Get a nice rest after the other party (Silver Hydras)
   - Ask what our name is but unsure of this. **Come up with a sick name**.
-- Undril staying at the House of Repose but will join up with us later on **after we get the charter**.
+- Undril is staying at the House of Repose but will join up with us later on **after we get the charter**.

 ## The Morning After
 - Head over to the Harbor Ward where the Windwaker is still in port.